Dentures in Greensboro, NC

 Other individuals opt for immediate full dentures.
 This denture goes in the mouth right after tooth extraction.
 One or 2 preliminary appointments take care of impressions and sizing before the dentist extracts the damaged natural teeth.
 After extraction, the dentist places the immediate denture right over the empty tooth sockets, and the patient leaves with a complete smile.
 Immediate dentures work well for many people but do require adjusting in the weeks after tooth extraction.
 Many times, they need relining as bone and gum tissue shrinks.

 Living with Dentures

 Typically, patients adjust to their new teeth within a few weeks.
 Facial muscles learn how to bite and chew, and while speech may be a bit slurred at first, this resolves, too.
-Dr. Mottinger wants his patients to see him if fit problems develop, especially if there are sore spots on the gums.
+Dr. Mottinger wants her patients to see her if fit problems develop, especially if there are sore spots on the gums.

 Also, patients learn a new at-home hygiene routine.
 They brush or soak their dentures with a product approved by the American Dental Association to reduce bacteria and eliminate bad breath.

 Related Articles on Dentures

 Removable Full Dentures Complete tooth loss can cause a host of health problems, including malnutrition and bone loss.
 Though fixed bridgework may hold a higher place of reverence when it comes to replacing an entire set of teeth, removable full dentures can provide an elegant solution that is significantly more affordable...
 Read Article

 Implant Overdentures for the Lower Jaw Implant overdentures represent a major change for the dental profession and the public.
 The lower jaw two-implant overdenture may be considered a more appropriate starting point over regular dentures...
 Read Article